 Why might this be relevant?

-The project focuses on using AI to address challenges and policy decisions related to sustainability, aligning with the question's focus on capabilities and future needs.
+The project focuses on understanding and responding to organised crime, which is relevant to the question on capabilities and future needs.